LambdaVex/power-scripts/linux/README.md

 > which command in Linux is a command which is used to locate the executable file associated with the given command by searching it in the path environment variable.
 It has 3 return status

 > :~$ cmatrix

+> reset helps you when you mess up certain terminal settings